hudson-newey/2g/README.md

 ## Description

-A custom git wrapper that extends Git with some custom commands that I find useful.
+A custom git wrapper that extends Git to improve performance and provide custom commands.

 Any commands that are not a custom command is automatically passed to Git.
 Git should have full functionality (including using vim to edit commit message).